kushalac/javascript-wizardry/Cookies-Using-JS/README.md

 # Cookies-Using-JS

 This project demonstrates how to create, read, and delete cookies using JavaScript.
 Cookies are small pieces of data stored on the user's computer by the web browser while browsing a website.
-They are used to remember user-specific information, such as login credentials, shopping cart items, and user preferences.
+They remember user-specific information, such as login credentials, shopping cart items, and user preferences.

 ## Table of Contents